Center for Student Accessibility

 Suggested Syllabus Statement

 Manhattanville is committed to creating a learning environment that is equally accessible and participatory for all students.
-Students with disabilities who are seeking accommodations must register with the Center for Student Accommodations (CSA) in order to engage in the intake process.
+Students with disabilities who are seeking accommodations must register with the Center for Student Accessibility (CSA) in order to engage in the intake process.
 Students choosing to use their approved accommodations must renew their letter every semester with CSA.
 In addition, students are responsible for providing their professors with their approved accommodation letters and discussing their needs.
-For more information, please contact the Center for Student Accommodations:
+For more information, please contact the Center for Student Accessibility:

 Joseph Gaines, Director